mreinwald/mreinwald.github.io/_pages/publications.md

 You can also find my articles on <u><a href="https://scholar.google.com/citations?user=lurtrcsAAAAJ&hl=de&oi=ao">my Google Scholar profile</a>.</u>

 Kanitz, R., Gonzalez, K., Berger, S., Reinwald, M., Huettermann, H., & Franczak, J. (in press).
 Am I the Only One?
-Consequences of Change Championing (A)symmetry on Group- and Individual-Level Change Outcomes. *Journal of Organizational Behavior*.
+Consequences of Change Championing (A)symmetry on Group- and Individual-Level Change Outcomes. *Journal of Organizational Behavior*. <a style='color: black;' href="/files/Kanitz, Gonzalez, Berger, Reinwald et al., 2023.pdf">[PDF]</a>

 Moser, S., Reinwald, M., & Kunze, F. (in press).
 Does my leader care about my subgroup?
 A multilevel model of team faultlines, LMX quality, and employee absenteeism. *European Journal of Work and Organizational Psychology*. <a style='color: black;' href="/files/Moser Reinwald Kunze 2022 preprint.pdf">[PDF]</a>